As Prepared for Delivery on March 21, 2022

 My vision for financial inclusion also encompasses an expanded commitment to building financial capability through financial literacy training and support.
 With that in mind, I’d like to talk about what I see as the four pillars we need to support a long-term effort to build true, broad-based financial literacy and capability.

 First, government leadership is important to set long-term goals and provide overall direction.
 For example, I’m always pleased to see news that another state has added financial literacy education modules to public school curriculums, which helps to give young people a critical head start on thinking more clearly about their financial goals.
-In fact, Florida just passed legislation to require high school students to take a personal finance course to graduate (opens new window), which Governor Ron DeSantis will soon sign into law.
+In fact, Florida just passed legislation to require high school students to take a personal finance course to graduate (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , which Governor Ron DeSantis will soon sign into law.
 I’d be very pleased to see other states follow their lead.

 Likewise, financial regulatory agencies at both the federal and state levels can make a difference by establishing industry guidelines and encouraging institutions to promote financial literacy to their customers and communities, as we’ve done at the NCUA.
 That was certainly what I had in mind when I established the ACCESS program at NCUA under my chairmanship.
 That stands for “Advancing Communities through Credit, Education, Stability and Support,” and this program is intended to give over-arching direction to all of the agency’s various financial inclusion efforts.